Wim Eijk: Bishop and Archbishop

 On 26 January 2008 he was installed in St. Catharine's Cathedral in Utrecht.
 He is the 70th successor of Saint Willibrord (658–739) as head of that see.

-In May 2008 Pope Benedict appointed Eijk a member of the Congregation for the Clergy.
+In May 2008, Pope Benedict appointed Eijk a member of the Congregation for the Clergy.

 He co-edited the Manual of Catholic Medical Ethics: Responsible Healthcare from a Catholic Perspective, published in 2010.

 He was elected president of the Episcopal Conference of the Netherlands in 2011.

 On 18 February 2012, Pope Benedict XVI made Eijk a cardinal along with 21 others.
 He was created Cardinal-Priest of San Callisto.
 On 21 April he was named a member of the Congregation for Catholic Education.
 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 Pope Francis named him a member of the Pontifical Council for the Laity on 6 February 2014.

-In late 2013 Pope Francis agreed to a one-day visit to Amsterdam, a city omitted from Pope John Paul's visit to the Netherlands in 1985, but allegedly Eijk blocked the formal invitation, afraid that there would not be enough enthusiast Dutch followers to give the Pope a worthy welcome.
+In late 2013, Pope Francis agreed to a one-day visit to Amsterdam, a city omitted from Pope John Paul's visit to the Netherlands in 1985, but allegedly Eijk blocked the formal invitation, afraid that there would not be enough enthusiastic Dutch followers to give the Pope a worthy welcome.

 As Archbishop of Utrecht, he has recommended a restructuring of the diocese's 326 parishes into 48 territories, following a pattern throughout Europe in the face of shrinking church attendance.
 He has insisted of that plan despite some popular resistance.
 He said: "When I spoke to the pope, I warned that old church structures wouldn't exist by the time I retired – and that by 2025 two-thirds of our churches would have been withdrawn from divine worship.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.